Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 - **Award-winning teams** are required to **[open source](https://docs.google.com/document/d/12AIKYPwdNWGMnQunCr4xBw059Wh4HeRd/edit?usp=sharing&ouid=116450756627452381830&rtpof=true&sd=true) their final submissions on GitCode**, including all source code, relevant materials, and team information.
 - Participants should **ensure that all necessary internal approvals** (e.g., institutional, corporate, or legal) are obtained **prior to participation**.
 - **Participation in this challenge constitutes acceptance of all terms and conditions** set forth by the organizers.
+- **Each participating team is permitted to register for and submit to only one sub-challenge.**
+  Multiple registrations or submissions across different sub-challenges by the same team are strictly prohibited.
+  If such behavior is identified, the **Organizing Committee reserves the right to disqualify the team from the challenge**.

 ---